 Needs to Consider

 Another important factor to consider is the business structure you’re looking to support.
 If you operate in a brick-and-mortar environment, your needs may be easily met with a simple countertop payment terminal.
-A slightly more complicated setup may require a point-of-sale (POS) system that can track things like time cards, inventory, front and back of house orders, etc. If you’re planning to operate primarily online, on the other hand, an eCommerce website or shopping cart may be all you need.
+A slightly more complicated setup may require a point-of-sale (POS) system that can track things like time cards, inventory management, front and back of house orders, etc. If you’re planning to operate primarily online, on the other hand, an eCommerce website or shopping cart may be all you need.

 Where you may want to take more time to reflect is in considering your growth and ideal future a few years from now.
 Do you imagine your eCommerce business attending trade shows and needing a way to accept payments on the go?
 Or do you see your brick-and-mortar store opening up online in the next few years?
 You’ll want to find a payment processor that can scale with your business and its needs as you grow.